 This is where you'll begin creating your plan of action, which you'll dive into throughout the next few steps.

-One benefit of novel studies is the ability to touch upon multiple standards in a connected way.
+One benefit of novel studies is the ability to connect multiple standards.
 That said, we all know that some standards could use extra attention.

 Summary, for example, often gives students a hard time, and it is also a great skill to address through the lens of a novel.